Backdoor Attacks against Transfer Learning with Pre-trained Deep Learning Models: Introduction

 \section{Introduction}

 } Deep neural networks (DNNs) have demonstrated impressive performance in many domains, e.g., face recognition, voice recognition, self-driving vehicles, robotics, machine-based natural language communication, and games.
 One particularly exciting application area of deep learning has been in clinical applications.
 On April 11, 2018, an important step was taken towards this future: the U.S. Food and Drug Administration (FDA) stated the approval of the first computer vision algorithm that can be utilized for medical diagnosis without the input of a human clinician \cite{us2018fda}.
 These DNNs can only be built accurately (often with millions of parameters) over massive datasets that are at a scale impossible for humans to process as well as large computational resources.
+Transferable knowledge is needed to enable and accelerate the training of local accurate model, especially when computing services are often distributed across several data centers \cite{kendrick2018efficient}.

 Transfer learning is proposed as an efficient method that addresses these fundamental data and resource challenges.
-Generally, a handful of well-tuned and intricate centralized models (Teacher) pretrained with large datasets are shared on public platforms, and individual users further customize accurate models (Student) for specific tasks using the pretrained teacher model as a launching point via only limited training on the smaller domain-specific datasets \cite{wang2018great}.
+Generally, a handful of well-tuned and intricate centralized models (Teacher) pre-trained with large datasets are shared on public platforms, and individual users further customize accurate models (Student) for specific tasks using the pre-trained teacher model as a launching point via only limited training on the smaller domain-specific datasets \cite{wang2018great}.
 However, most pre-trained networks are hosted and maintained on popular third-party platforms, such as GitHub, where proper vetting to ensure that these pre-trained models have not been maliciously modified by adversaries, is often lacking.
 Thus, pre-trained teacher models gradually become the more attractive and vulnerable target for attackers to manipulate, so that student models that use such maliciously manipulated teacher models can incur immense threats (e.g., incorrect prediction results), including endangering human lives.